matt-erhart/lab/README.md

+1. spawn location
+4. ctrl-shift give me a textbox
+2. focus green text box?
+3. close green on click elseware ->

+cancel selection mid way
+graph viewbox  container resize

+So if in graph view, just focus the text if you autocomplete and then go in front of it and delete text there. then a text node dispears right click does stuff it shouldn't

+- Pdf Text
-- resizable main layout
+  - highlight
+  - autocomplete comments

-- break
+- Links
-- build
+  - make two links
   - delete a link and a viewbox at the same time
+  - edit link text
+  - render link text at center
   - some links nodes should be immutable

+- Nodes
   - move many

-- zoom/pan
+- Viewbox
   - delete segment in pdf viewer

+- Zoom
-- html-to-image for zoom out
+  - html-to-image

+- Slate
+  - 'a' things
+  - outline + link creation

+- Perf
   - prevent pdf renders
-- 'a' things
+  - add in a pdf with 37 pages and it's more like 200ms per dispatch, so need to prevent rerender of other svg pages

-- autocomplete segment text
+- Refactor
   - use attributes like id/ data- to prevent overlay events

-Automatic, yet easily dismissible efficiency, correctness, and consideration of alternate possibilities showing various completions, the recommendations suggest refinements “elegant coupling of automated services with direct manipulation” are articulated in Eric Horvitz’s Principles of Mixed-Initiative User Interfaces (11)—required predictive interaction (15)
+# Design
+- Predictive Interactions
+  - easily dismissible, correctness, alternate possibilities, refinements
+  - Read Eric Horvitz Principles of Mixed-Initiative User Interfaces

-# render perf notes
+# CMD
-redux update is ~5ms per dispatch with just a div button + graph add in a pdf with 37 pages and it's more like 200ms per dispatch, so need to prevent rerender of other svg pages diy popper that minimizes overlap of ref, mouse, and boundary
+ngrok http 3000 -host-header="localhost:3000"

 # tours
 https://reactour.js.org